MissionCriticalAstor/Node-RED-app-for-RHT-T-MAG-MOV/README.md

   - Blue PUCK RHT temperature and humidity sensor
   - Blue PUCK T EN12830 temperature sensor
   - Blue PUCK MAG magnetic sensor
+  - Blue PUCK MOV motion and vibration sensor for MOV model
-  - Blue PUCK MOV motion and vibration sensor
+  - Blue PUCK MOV motion and vibration sensor for ANG model

 Data received via MQTT is processed using function nodes and then visualized in the node-red-dashboard application.
 Data visualization is achieved through charts, allowing users to easily track and analyze trends.